Africa will reach 2026 World Cup final - Motsepe

 It is a bold claim given that Morocco, fuelled by an incredible 'home' support given the proximity of Qatar to North Africa, are the sole side to have ever contested the semi-finals, out of 54 African visits to the tournament.

-However, after Africa's most successful World Cup ever, Motsepe also recalled that African had previously won the Olympics - through both Nigeria (1996) and Cameroon (2000).
+However, after Africa's most successful World Cup ever, Motsepe also recalled that the continent had previously won the Olympics - through both Nigeria (1996) and Cameroon (2000).

 In Qatar for the finals, Motsepe said he is taking inspiration from Croatia's recent World Cup displays, with the European nation of just under four million having now reached the semi-finals in three of its six World Cups.